-However, whilst all of these qualities are indeed fantastic, you do have a duty to uphold.
-This is a duty to ensure you utilise your fireplace safely.
+However, while all of these qualities are indeed fantastic, you do have a duty to uphold, i.e. ensure you utilise fireplace safely.
 This article aims to give you a helping hand with that by providing you with some top tips for doing so.

 Cap the chimney

-First and foremost, let’s begin with capping the chimney.
-This comes highly recommended.
+First and foremost, let’s begin with capping the chimney which comes highly recommended.
 Opt for a cap that boasts wire-mesh sides.
 This is important because it will cover the top of the chimney.
-As a result, it stops any debris, birds, and rain from entering and thus you have a much more controlled environment.
+As a result, it stops any debris, birds, and rain from entering, and thus you have a much more controlled environment.

 Use seasoned wood

-Purchasing your wood carefully is imperative.
+Select your wood with care.
 The importance of purchasing seasoned logs for your property is something that cannot be stressed enough.
-Seasoned wood has been dried for at least six months.
+Seasoned wood has dried for at least six months.
 If you use fresh wood it will contain far too much moisture and so not only will the fire produced by largely ineffective but it can be erratic and consequently unsafe as well.

 It takes a mere five minutes to check your fireplace.
 However, this is something that most homeowners fail to do.
 Make sure you dedicate the time to checking your fireplace for damage.
-It is extremely important and can ensure no disasters arise.
-You would not be able to claim with a public adjuster if a fire was your fault.
-So, what should you be looking for?
+It is essential and can ensure no disasters arise.
+You would not be able to claim with a public adjuster if a fire was your fault so, what should you be looking for in a regular check of your fireplace?
 Any missing mortar, any loose bricks and any cracks to the structure.
 In addition to this, checking the chimney liner is advised as well – look out for any deterioration or cracks.

 Professional chimney sweeping